Need to talk? Call 1800 882 436.

 What should I include in my birth plan?

-Here are some ideas on what to include in your birth plan:
+Here are some ideas on what is generally included in birth preferences:

 You can also include your ideas for what will happen after your baby is born: